Blog, Motorsport, News, Recruitment tips

 Diversity and Inclusion are two terms that are regularly bandied around in the corporate world, but with so many different permutations accessible for different markets and sectors, incorporating diversity and inclusion into your workplace isn’t always simple or easy.

-As we approach the back-end of 2022, we chatted with some of our clients and candidates on how diversity and inclusion can and should be integrated into the recruitment realm in the coming months – and what you can do to help your business.
+We spoke with some of our clients and candidates on how diversity and inclusion can and should be integrated into the recruitment realm – and what you can do to help your business.

 What exactly do the terms “diversity” and “inclusion” necessarily mean?